shruti0603/ledger-ai-tax-platform/WALKTHROUGH_SCRIPT.md

-# Walkthrough script (for your recording)
+# Walkthrough Script

-Claude can't record video for you — the case study asks for a screen recording with your own narration.
-Here's a script you can read almost verbatim, mapped to a click-path through the prototype, that hits all ten challenges in about 5 minutes.
-Feel free to cut it down.
+A guided recording script covering all ten challenges.

 **Setup:** have the prototype open on the Dashboard, logged in as **Maria Chen** (client).